Fall2016-ECSE321/Team-10/README.md

 To run the mobile app, open from Android studio then run in an emulator or on an Android phone.

 To run the desktop app, simply run the FoodTruckManagementSystem.jar file.
+Please refer to the note inside the FoodTruckManagementSystem_Desktop folder.

-To run the web app, you need you need xampp, then put the web folder in htdocs in xampp, then xampp > apache start, go to browser, go localhost, and should run as in assignment 1.
+To run the web app, you need you need xampp, then put the web folder in htdocs in xampp, then xampp > apache start, go to browser, go localhost, and should run as in Assignment 1.